sohit-mishra/AskAndVoteBot/README.md

     ```

 4. **Set Up the Bot**:
-    1. Go to Telegram and search for `BotFather`.
+    1. Go to Telegram and search for `BotFather` 🤖.
-    2. Create a new bot by typing `/newbot` and follow the instructions.
+    2. Create a new bot by typing `/newbot` and follow the instructions. 📝
-    3. Copy the API token given by BotFather.
+    3. Copy the API token given by BotFather 🔑.
     4. Paste it into your `.env` file as `BOT_TOKEN=your_telegram_bot_token`.

 5. **Run the Bot**: